Workout for MMA

 Why this Movement: Explosiveness is the name of the game in MMA.
 If you can explode with a punch, knee, kick, or takedown, no opponent will be able to stop you.
 In order to do so, you must train the legs and most notably the glutes to be able to contract at a high rate of speed in order to produce maximal force.

 ½ MMA Get-Ups Left – Very similar to the full MMA getup except that the hand does not leave the mat.
 There will be constant tension on the shoulder of the hand that is on the mat.
 When you’re down and the leg is out, your eyes need to focus on your foot.
-As you come up, your eyes should focus towards your hand on the floor.
+As you come up, your eyes should focus on your hand on the floor.
 This helps with the twisting of the body.
 Sitting on your butt, the right foot will remain planted with the knee up.
 The left leg will then straighten out on the floor while the left elbow fully extends outwards.
 Push upwards with the right leg.
 This allows you to switch the left leg out.
 When moving the left leg back you will again push off with the right leg to allow some space to get the left leg back in.

-Why This Movement: This is a more fast paced variation of the full MMA Get-Ups.
+Why This Movement: This is a more fast-paced variation of the full MMA Get-Ups.
 This movement will help emphasize and improve the most difficult portion of the full MMA Get-Up (that initial move from the floor to your feet).

 ½ MMA Get-Ups Right: Same as above but other side.

 Combining these movements together will be the perfect addition to any strength and conditioning workout.
-Your core will become stronger than ever while training your neuromuscular system to become accustomed to these sports specific movements.
-Add this routine in to your workouts whenever you get the opportunity and you will not only see a dramatic change in your strength, physique, and conditioning, but you will become a better rounded fighter.
+Your core will become stronger than ever while training your neuromuscular system to become accustomed to these sports-specific movements.
+Add this routine into your workouts whenever you get the opportunity and you will not only see a dramatic change in your strength, physique, and conditioning, but you will become a better-rounded fighter.